Examining Indoor Air – Evaluating Many Facts and Improving Indoor Air Quality

 Typically, an inadequate filter could reduce the flow of cold air, and eventually, the cold air can cause ice to form within the air conditioner.
 Once the ice melts, the excessive moisture could allow microorganisms to grow within the device.
 The fungi may gradually accumulate on the coils, and when the air conditioner is operating, the device could emit the airborne fungi.

 Numerous surveys have suggested that at least 35 percent of houses contain air fresheners, and once a homeowner installs an air freshener, the device could reduce odors for more than 30 days.
 However, many experts have indicated that air fresheners may produce airborne toxins.
 Some air fresheners contain formaldehyde, volatile organic compounds and benzene.
 Moreover, numerous devices could produce toluene, which is a natural hydrocarbon.
 Generally, toluene can significantly affect the central nervous system, and the hydrocarbon may cause chronic fatigue, insomnia, numbness and inattentiveness.

-Improving the Flow of Air
+Improving the Flow of Indoor Air Quality

 If homeowners would like to optimize the quality of indoor air, the residents can frequently open windows, clean air ducts and replace the air filters, and the homeowners could install high-quality fans.
 Once a resident utilizes these techniques, the homeowner can significantly reduce levels of airborne pollutants.